shark92651/LaserParamsConverter/README.md

 ### Version 1.1.0 Released 7/5/2022
 *Added library management feature with ability to combine all or parts of multiple libraries into a single new library.
-*Fixed issue when encounting unexpected decimal values for Power and Speed
+*Fixed issue when encountering unexpected decimal values for Power and Speed

 ### Version 1.0.8 Released 7/2/2022
 *Added ability to save converted library to Comma Separated Values format (.csv) so library can be opened in Excel